CiscoDevNet/cjaas-widgets/ProfileView/README.md

 The CJaaS Profile Widget accepts specific properties to interact with the CJaaS API

-`@attr secret` : Your org secret key to generate SAS tokens from `@attr org` : Your project's ORG
+`@prop secret` : Your org secret key to generate SAS tokens from `@attr org` : Your project's ORG
 `@attr namespace` : Your project's Namespace
 `@attr app-name` : Your Project's App Name